Endoceras

 Endoceras, from Ancient Greek ἔνδον (éndon), meaning "inside", and κέρας (kéras), meaning "horn", is an extinct genus of large, straight-shelled cephalopods that gives its name to the Nautiloid order Endocerida.
-The genus lived during the middle and upper Ordovician 470 to 443 million years ago.
+The genus lived during the Ordovician 477 to 443 million years ago.
 The cross section in the mature portion is slightly wider than high, but is narrower laterally in the young.
 Sutures are straight and transverse.
 Endoceras has a large siphuncle, located close to the ventral margin, composed of concave segments, especially in the young but which may be tubular in the adult stage.
 Endocones are simple, subcircular in cross section, and penetrated by a narrow tube which may contain diaphragms reminiscent of the Ellesmerocerid ancestor.